 He wasn’t a typical child star that fell into the pitfalls — like alcohol and drugs — common among young stars, but he does admit to some “geekier” loves that date back to those days.
 Speaking at ComicCon, he admitted to a lifelong love of comics and video games, which continues to today.

 The Boy Becomes a Man

 When ‘N Sync broke up in 2002, he could have retired a wealthy man.
 But instead, he released a solo album, Justified, selling more than 7 million copies worldwide.
 He followed that up with FutureSex/LoveSounds in 2006, which debuted at number one on the Billboard 200 chart.
 Beyond that, he has six Grammys and four Emmys, and transitioned into acting, starring in films such as “Bad Teacher” and “Friends With Benefits.”
 But he foretold his tech future in “The Social Network,” playing Napster founder Sean Parker.

 A Social Network of His Own

-Timberlake's move, made in partnership with Specific Media, is the latest in an expanding business empire -- and some say MySpace may bring him into the leagues of Ashton Kutcher and Justin Bieber, both of whom make millions in Silicon Valley.
-But unlike Kutcher and Bieber, who invest money without taking active roles, Timberlake plans to have an office and a staff of six working for him, said Tim Vanderhook, Specific Media's chief executive, adding that Timberlake's creativity and business sense helps revitalize MySpace into a brand that's exciting again.
+His move, made in partnership with Specific Media, is the latest in an expanding business empire — and some say MySpace may bring him into the leagues of Ashton Kutcher and Justin Bieber, both of whom make millions in Silicon Valley.
+But unlike Kutcher and Bieber, who invest money without taking active roles, Timberlake plans to have an office and a staff of six working for him, Tim Vanderhook, Specific Media’s chief executive, told USA Today, adding that Timberlake’s creativity and business sense helps revitalize MySpace into a brand that’s exciting again.